 Do you have a morning routine?
-Or do you wake up rushed, flustered and try to catch up the rest of the day?
+Or do you wake up rushed, flustered and try to catch up the rest of the day like so many people?

 I’m convinced that creating a set of powerful morning rituals can impact your life more than anything else.